We make sure all our products are safe and easy to use by everyone. If you have accessibility requirements and are using Sky services, we can help.

 You can register your accessibility requirements or request and discuss accessibility services with our dedicated Accessibility Customer Service Team.
-We're available 8am - 10pm, seven days a week, and if you have an emergency you can call us on 03442 410 333 out of hours.

 Calls to Sky contact centres are inclusive for Sky Mobile and Sky Talk customers.
 If you’re not with Sky Mobile or Sky Talk, calls to 03 numbers cost the same as calls to 01 or 02 numbers and are included in your calls package.
 If you don’t have a calls package, charges may apply, check your provider’s tariff guide.